dirkf/stylem/README.md

-Stylem - a user style manager for Pale Moon, Basilisk, SeaMonkey, Thunderbird, and other Mozilla-based software.
+Stylem - a user style manager for Pale Moon, Basilisk, Interlink, SeaMonkey, and other Mozilla-based software.
 Install styles from [userstyles.org](https://userstyles.org/) to change how web pages and the application look.

 Contributing
 ------------